 Babies eat.
 A lot.
-And for nursing mothers, that usually means investing in a breast pump, be it an electric breast pump, a hands-free breast pump, or a hospital grade breast pump.
+And for nursing mothers, that usually means investing in a breast pump, be it an electric breast pump, a portable breast pump, or a hospital-grade breast pump.
 And so the quest begins for the best breast pump for her specific needs, whether she’s pumping at work or at home or in the car.

 For mothers who are able to nurse, the American Academy of Pediatrics currently recommends that infants be fed breast milk exclusively for the first six months after birth.

 Companies have gotten smarter and realized that even if a woman has access to a lactation room or—even more rare—her own office, she doesn’t necessarily want to be tethered to a bunch of wires, tubes and bottles.
 The stalwart hospital pump might still be the best choice in certain situations, like for those nursing twins, trying to establish supply in the early weeks or working to increase overall output.